Index to group projects and resources

-The Maps for HTML community group is working to standardize methods of defining interactive geographic maps for websites.
 The community group is hosted by the W3C (World Wide Web Consortium), and is open to anyone who is interested in maps and web standards.

 For more information, consult:

-Most importantly of all, this is where you join the group!
-Look for the “Get involved” heading and the “Join this group” link.
-You'll need to create a W3C website account, and accept the W3C Community Contributor License Agreement.
+To join the community group you'll need to create a W3C account , and accept the W3C Community Contributor License Agreement.
 If you have an employer with rights to work you create, they may need to join on your behalf.

 Contains a history of notices and discussion.
 However, most discussion happens within the GitHub project repositories.